fluviangumbo/CLI-README-Generator/README.md

 ## Contributing

-You can fork the repository on GitHub, and if you reach out with your proposed changes after making a pull request, we can add them to the main branch of the reopsitory if they are a helpful addition to the tool.
+You can fork the repository on GitHub, and if you reach out with your proposed changes after making a pull request, we can add them to the main branch of the repository if they are a helpful addition to the tool.

 ## Tests